 While you can spend time gathering data from individual reps, modern technology has made call data very simple to pull together using your sales engagement platform or CRM.

 Platforms like SalesLoft offer robust dialer analytics make it easy to prove call test success based on the positive conversation ratio.
 When your reps make their calls, they will log each call with a specific disposition and sentiment.
 The call sentiments will determine the positive conversation ratio.
-Calls that are labeled with the sentiments, “Meeting scheduled,” “Timeline 6–12 months,” or “Interested” are considered calls that push your sale forward and increase your positive conversation ratio.
+Calls labeled with the sentiments, “Meeting scheduled,” “Timeline 6–12 months,” or “Interested” are considered calls that push your sale forward and increase your positive conversation ratio.
 When you compare positive conversation ratios between different call scripts on an individual rep or team level, you can clearly see which call script has received the best response.

-Test Your VoiceMails Too
+Test Your Voicemails Too

 Call testing doesn’t have to be specifically reserved for live calls.
 You can also run tests on the voicemails that your reps leave prospects.
 Just like with your calls, you can build scripted messages to test how well the message is received.
 SalesLoft even allows you to pre-record voicemail messages that you can drop into the call, which minimizes variables and makes for very simple execution.